 - a high temperature (fever) of 38C (100.4F) or above

 - a cough

-After a few days a rash appears, which may look like a target – darker in the middle and lighter around the outside (see below).
-The rash isn't usually itchy, and spreads over a number of hours or days.
-Large blisters then develop on the skin, which after bursting leave painful sores.
+After a few days a rash appears, which consists of individual blemishes that may look like a target – darker in the middle and lighter around the outside.

-The surface of the eyes can also sometimes be affected, which if not treated quickly can cause corneal ulcers and vision problems (see Complications of Stevens-Johnson syndrome, below).
+The surface of the eyes can also sometimes be affected, which can cause corneal ulcers and vision problems if not treated quickly.